 IUCN expresses sincere sympathy, condolences and solidarity to our colleagues around the world for the ongoing suffering experienced by so many as a result of COVID-19.

 The emergence of COVID-19 in early 2020 was a stark reminder of the vulnerability of people, livelihoods and economies to changes in the biosphere.
 COVID-19 was not the first zoonotic disease to emerge in the last century.
 Of the hundreds of new diseases that have emerged during this time, about 60% of these were zoonoses (from other animals), and three quarters of these originated in wildlife (as opposed to domestic animals), according to a 2008 study in Nature.
 The virulence and transmissibility of COVID-19 underline the importance of understanding the social, economic and ecological conditions that enable the emergence of zoonoses.
 These underlying causes of pandemics are related to the environmental changes that drive biodiversity loss and climate change.
-These include land-use change especially affecting the loss and degradation of natural ecosystems, unsustainable agricultural expansion and intensification (e.g., livestock production), the spread of invasive alien species, and the unsustainable trade in and consumption of wild animals.
+These include land-use change especially affecting the loss and degradation of natural ecosystems, unsustainable agricultural expansion and intensification (e.g., livestock production), the spread of invasive alien species, and [the] [unsustainable] [high risk] [and many times illegal] trade in and consumption of wild animals [and the trade in and consumption of certain species of wild animals where that is unsustainable, unsafe or illegal].

 Zoonotic diseases and reverse zoonoses threaten public health and the health of livestock and wildlife.
 The disease burden is often felt disproportionately where health systems are weakest, those most dependent on susceptible livestock, and those people who work in and gather food, fibre and fuel from natural habitats.